SaikiMikami/LtQuery/src/LtQuery/README.md

 ## About

-LtQuery is a ORM focus on Easy-to-use and Performance.
+LtQuery is a ORM focus on Easy-to-use and high performance

 LtQuery does not accept the input of SQL which is a string.
 Instead, call giving a diverty, tiny query object.